lambda-orm/lambdaorm/README.md

 	- Extends entities
 	- Environment variables
 	- define index, unique key, constraints
+- Query Language
+	- Simple query language based on javascript lambda expressions.
+	- Can write the expression as javascript code or as a string
+	- Crud clauses
+	- Implicit joins and group by
+	- Eager loading using the Include() method.
+	- Metadata from query expression
 - CLI
 	- Init and update commands
 	- Run expressions